kurt-krueckeberg/d-docs/notes/arrays-and-slices.md

 ## Array Slices

 A slice is subarray of an existing array.
-It is a view of a portion of an array (and the portion can be the entire array).
+It is a view of a portion (and the portion can be the entire array) of an array.
 Slices offer great convienece while also being efficient since they have negligible runtime overhead.
 As [Origins of the D Programming Language](https://dl.acm.org/doi/pdf/10.1145/3386323) explains:

 > To the D programmer, an array slice is no different than a dynamic array.
 They support the same operations, they each have ptr and length properties, and can be passed as an argument to any function that accepts dynamic arrays.
 > The only difference is a semantic one: a slice is produced from an existing dynamic or static array.
 A slice shares the same backing memory store as its source array until an element is appended to the slice, in which case new